Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Introduction

 \section{Introduction}

-Sequential importance sampling is a widely-used approach for randomly sampling from complex distributions.
+Sequential importance sampling is a widely-used approach for estimating the cardinality of a large set of combinatorial objects.
 It has been applied in a variety of fields, such as protein folding \cite{ZhangLiu2002}, population genetics \cite{IGLRousset2005}, and signal processing \cite{SigProc}.
 Binary contingency tables is an application where the virtues of sequential importance sampling have been especially highlighted; see Chen et al.~\cite{CDHL}.
 This is the subject of this note.
 Given a set of non-negative row sums $\mathbf{r}=(r_1,\dots,r_m)$ and column sums $\mathbf{c}=(c_1,\dots,c_n)$, let $\Omega=\Omega_{\mathbf{r},\mathbf{c}}$ denote the set of $m\times n$ 0/1 tables with row sums $\mathbf{r}$ and column sums $\mathbf{c}$.
-Our focus is on algorithms for sampling (almost) uniformly at random from $\Omega$, or estimating $|\Omega|$.
+Let $N=\sum_i r_i$ denote the number of edges in the corresponding bipartite graphs.

+Our focus is on algorithms for estimating $|\Omega|$.
+There are algorithms \cite{JSV,BBV} for estimating $|\Omega|$ (and sampling (almost) uniformly at random from $\Omega$) which provably run in time polynomial in $n$ and~$m$ for {\it any\/} row/column sums.
+We discuss these algorithms, which use Markov chain Monte Carlo (MCMC) methods, in more detail later in the introduction.
+In this paper, we study a simpler method known as sequential importance sampling (SIS).